-From winter snow to scorching sun - Aussie air sees temperatures soar to 25C
+From winter snow to scorching sun - Aussie air sees temperatures soar to 26C

-It's shaping up to be a foretaste of summer, with days of scorching temperatures as high as 25C in store for many parts of New Zealand starting tomorrow.
+It's shaping up to be a foretaste of summer, with days of scorching temperatures as high as 26C in store for many parts of New Zealand starting tomorrow.

 After a tumultuous week where we reached for our thick coats and turned heaters up as snow coated the deep south and strong, icy winds and squally showers lashed the country, eastern and northern regions of both islands will be bathed in sunshine for much of next week.